Lanyx/Ulam-Labs/readme.txt

 extracted with a tool into the static http page.

 I added my personal comments and technical experience as "Architect's Notes".
 I hope that this meets the task requirements.

+INSTRUCTIONS:
+Please copy the static "shop.html" file.
+It contains all the documentation.

+Alternatively, "shop.py" contains the same information formatted as a docstring.